madhuneupane/Gallop/README.md

 All of the following commands have to be executed inside the folder where you want your project to be located.

-## BEFORE CLONING THE REPO

-**Note:** Marina had some problems in creating a separate folder and copying the node_modules folder, so you can clone the repo and create the project, after this you’ll need to drag the folders node_modules, public, and both packages.json - this will probably be the easiest way to do it.

 ### 1 - To CREATE React app